The marketing trends in 2021 that will actually impact the way you work

-The most significant announcement by Google this year was the release of the “Messy Middle” research.
+The most significant announcement by Google this year was the release of the “Messy Middle” model/research.
 In short, instead of treating ad interactions as a neatly strung together path to conversions, Google details a process that is chaotic, which makes it difficult to measure the impact of each touchpoint.
 Instead, marketing must be tailored much more to the context of the consumer, not a generalised idea of performance.

 The response we have seen from Google is introducing a mix-funnel approach (Smart Shopping), which has a general target, but multiple means of interacting with users, e.g. via Shopping, Showcase, Display and Gmail.
 This marks a very definitive move for marketers who need to give up on micro-control (bids, placement, targeting) and instead go towards macro-decision making (budgets, targets/objectives, strategy).

 Match type and creative messiness

 A trend that has been a long time coming, but will only accelerate in 2021, is the continuous loss of control with both targeting and creatives.
 Dynamic Search Ads and Responsive Search Ads are the best examples of how this has changed, but Google Smart Bidding has also been a critical component in this transformation, as we can start bidding on user-intent and not just keywords.